 - a.
-Decision makers, board members, management, leadership and/or advisory boards are mostly people of the underserved community. - b.
+Decision makers, board members, management, leadership and/or advisory boards are comprised mostly of people of the underserved community. - b.
 Decision makers, board members, management, leadership and/or advisory boards consistently and actively engage in ongoing learning. - c.
 Decision makers, board members, management, leadership and/or advisory boards' process and practice to support alignment of services with needs and values of the underserved community. - d.
 The community being served (including individuals, groups, other providers) recognizes the organization as a population specific provider. - e.
-All organization staff is mostly people of the underserved community. - f.
-A majority of people the organization serves are from the underserved community. - (Based on definition developed by OCADSV Culturally Specific Definitions Work Group)
+All organization staff is mostly people of the underserved community.

+f.
+A majority of people the organization serves are from the underserved community.
+(Based on definition developed by OCADSV.)